simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

 -  'synecho_abundance' from underway `seaflow dataset`_
 -  'NO3' from `Pisces model`_

-The last few lines of this snippet plots the colocalized synecho_abundance versus NO3 concentration.
+The last few lines of code (lines 21-24), plot the colocalized synecho_abundance versus NO3 concentration.
 |

 **Tip1:**

-The official name of this cruise is 'KM1513' and one can use the official name, instead (line 7).
+The official name of this cruise is 'KM1513'.
+One can use the unofficial name, 'diel', instead (line 7).

 **Tip2:**

-A full list of hosted cruise expeditions can be retrieved using the cruises method.
+A full list of cruise expeditions can be retrieved using the `Cruises()`_ method.

 **Tip3:**

 The temporalTolerance parameter is set to [0, 4] (line 12).
 This means:

 -  ±0 day temporal tolerance when matching with 'synecho_abundance' (exact date-time matching)
 -  ±4 day temporal tolerance when matching with 'NO3' (Pisces is a weekly averaged dataset)

 **Tip4:**

 The latTolerance and lonTolerance parameters are set to [0, 0.25] (lines 13-14).
 This means:

--  ±0 degree spatial tolerances (in meridional and zonal directions) when matching with 'synecho_abundance' (exact lat/lon matching)
+-  ±0 degree spatial tolerances (in meridional and zonal directions) when matching with 'synecho_abundance' (exact lat/lon matching).
 -  ±0.25 degrees spatial tolerances (in meridional and zonal directions) when matching with 'NO3'.
 This dataset has 0.25 degree spatial resolution which means one may reduce the spatial tolerance for this target dataset down to 0.25/2 = 0.125 degrees.

 **Tip5:**

 The depthTolerance parameter is set to [5, 5] (line 20).
 This means:
-The depthTolerance parameter is set to [5, 5] (line 20).
-This means: \*
+-  ±5 meters vertical tolerances when matching with 'synecho_abundance'
-±5 meters vertical tolerances when matching with 'synecho_abundance' \*
+-  ±5 meters vertical tolerances when matching with 'NO3'.

-±5 meters vertical tolerances when matching with 'NO3'.
-Note that Pisces dataset have several depth levels between surface and 5 m.
+Note that the Pisces dataset has several depth levels between surface and 5 m.
 The spacing between the depth levels is not have uniform.
-See the `dataset page`_ for more details.